-1. The Subordinate CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field; and
+- 1. If the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field; and - 2.
+The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
+OCSP responses from this service MUST have a maximum expiration time of ten days.